coderamen666/srd-v3.5-md/epic/epic-feats.md

 ### Epic Psionic Feats

-Psionic characters can acquire epic "psionically flavored" feats.
+Psionic characters can acquire epic “psionically flavored” feats.
 Some feats require so much translation that converted feats are provided.
 Whenever a feat concerns conferring or altering a spell in some fashion, some translation must be done to use it with psionics.
 Sometimes this translation is as straightforward as changing a few names.
 Translating epic metamagic feats to epic metapsionic feats requires that Spellcraft prerequisites be replaced with Psicraft.
-It also requires a little math---instead of casting a spell at a higher level, a psionic character pays more power points.
-For every spell slot one level higher than the spell's actual level the metamagic feat requires, the metapsionic feat requires a character to pay a power point cost equal to its standard cost +2.
-Likewise, when a feat allows a spellcaster to "pay" one less level to use a metamagic feat, the psionic version allows a character to pay 2 power points less for a given metapsionic feat.
+It also requires a little math—instead of casting a spell at a higher level, a psionic character pays more power points.
+For every spell slot one level higher than the spell’s actual level the metamagic feat requires, the metapsionic feat requires a character to pay a power point cost equal to its standard cost +2.
+Likewise, when a feat allows a spellcaster to “pay” one less level to use a metamagic feat, the psionic version allows a character to pay 2 power points less for a given metapsionic feat.

 ## Feats

-### Additional Magic Item Space [\[Epic\]]{.small} {#additional-magic-item-space}
+### Additional Magic Item Space <span class="small">\[Epic\]</span>

 **Benefit:** Choose one type of magic item that has a limit on the number a character can simultaneously wear and gain its benefit.
 The